 What is MyEngagement and why are we using it

-MyEngagement is a system that will help you visualise how involved you are with your course and compare yourself to your peers.
+MyEngagement is a system that will help you visualise how involved you are with your course and compare yourself to your cohort.

 Research supports the simple notion that the more students are involved in their educational experience, the better they do.

-UWE Bristol are aiming to provide a support system to students that is proactive rather than reactive, to offer help rather than waiting for students to ask for it.
+UWE Bristol provides a support system to students that is proactive rather than reactive, to offer help rather than waiting for students to ask for it.

 User access and multi-factor authentication